Demography

 (ACS 5-yr, 2023)

 As of 2023, 80% of the population within the burn area identify as White.
-This is nearly triple the Los Angeles County average of 25%.
+This is more than triple the Los Angeles County average of 25%.

 As of 2023, 6% of the population within the burn area identify as two or more races.
 This is double the Los Angeles County average of 3%.